 Do I need tapeworm treatment to enter Ireland?

-Can I use a UK or EU pet passport?
+Can I use an EU Pet Passport?

 Do I need an Animal Health Certificate for Ireland?